 - Promote positive coping strategies at individual, family and community levels to reduce emotional distress and use of violence among youth at risk.

 - Provide trainings and other support to facilitate the integration of MHPSS in conflict transformation and mediation as well as in livelihoods and development programmes.

-IOM will continue to respond to water, sanitation and hygiene needs, at the same time supporting GBV prevention, whilst moving towards approaches that strengthen the sustainability of efforts, through improved WASH-GBV linkages, as well as a shift towards WASH market-based programming, in support of markets and livelihoods
+IOM will continue to respond to water, sanitation and hygiene needs, whilst supporting GBV prevention, whilst moving towards approaches that strengthen the sustainability of efforts, through improved WASH-GBV linkages, as well as a shift towards WASH market-based programming, in support of markets and livelihoods